(Academic Year 2022-2023)

 Types of Scholarships

-In support of our strong commitment to excellence in preparing men and women for leadership within the Church, endowed scholarships have been established by support of wonderful individuals to assist St. Bernard’s students through Benefactor Scholarships.
+In support of our strong commitment to excellence in preparing men and women for leadership within the Church, endowed scholarships have been established by support of wonderful individuals to assist St. Bernard’s students through the Benefactor Scholarships.
 By completing the Financial Aid Application, you are automatically considered for all of our endowed scholarships.
 We offer various types of endowed scholarships, including:

 - The Knights of Columbus Scholarship Fund - Supporting Lay Ecclesial Ministers working in parishes and pursuing a degree in Theology at St. Bernard’s School of Theology and Ministry

 - Basilian Scholarship